Pradumnasaraf/open-source-with-pradumna/docs/How-to/linking-issue-with-pr.md

+---
+sidebar_position: 6
+title: Link an Issue with a PR
+---

 # How to Link and Issue no with a PR ❓
 ### Things to keep in 🧠
 > You can link up to **ten issues** to each pull request.